 From a nature lover's point of view, the following islands are of particular interest: Aride, Cousin and Curieuse as well as the hotel islands North, Cousin, Frégate, Silhouette and Bird.
 Here, not only are animal and plant species preserved, but new or originally native species are even resettled or planted, while traces of earlier human intervention in nature have been removed.

 But you don't have to Island or spend the night there.
-Also on the main island of Mahé, there are already interesting insights into the unique fauna and flora with partly very rare species in the high-altitude Morne Seychellois National Park.
-The 30 km² park covers a large part of the mountainous region in the north and west of Mahé, including the highest mountain after which it is named, the 905 metre high Morne Seychellois.
-Access to the park can be found along Sans Souci Road: at Mission Lodge and via the hiking trails to Morne Blanc, Copolia and Trois Frères, all of which are marked and signposted.
+Even on the main island of Mahé, there are already interesting insights into the unique fauna and flora with partly very rare species in the high-altitude Morne Seychellois National Park.
+The 30 km² park covers a large part of the mountainous region in the north and west of Mahé, including the highest mountain after which it is named, the 905-metre Morne Seychellois.
+Access to the park is along Sans Souci Road: at Mission Lodge and via the hiking trails to Morne Blanc, Copolia and Trois Frères, all of which are marked and labelled.

 The Vallée de Mai (Maital) on Praslin is very easy to explore on foot, as the valley, which is crossed by a stream, is accessible via several marked paths that allow both short and longer circular walks.
 When paying the entrance fee, one gets a leaflet with information and route descriptions at the entrance, and in the shop in front of the entrance there is also detailed literature.